Stephanie Sinclaire: Career

+Stephanie also co-wrote and produced short film Goblin Market in 2016, adapted from the epic poem by Christina Rosetti; as well as producing short film The Tears of Valhalla.

-Stephanie Sinclair was the director of Dragonlady Films and Theatre, formerly called Dragonfly Films and the author of Burnt Offering (poetry) and The Shores of Grace an odyssey, which has been distributed to all the UK prisons through the Prism Project and the US women's prisons through the Edgar Cayce Foundation.
+Stephanie Sinclaire Lightsmith was the director of Dragonlady Films and Theatre, formerly called Dragonfly Films and the author of Burnt Offering (poetry) and The Shores of Grace an odyssey, which has been distributed to all the UK prisons through the Prism Project and the US women's prisons through the Edgar Cayce Foundation.

+One year before her Death, Stephanie published her philosophical magnum opus: Creative Alchemy: The Science of Miracles, which featured a foreword by Jack Canfield, co-author of the best-selling Chicken Soup for the Soul book series, and won the prodigious Ashton Wylie Mind Body Spirit Book Award in 2020.

 Writing

 Sinclaire published a poetry collection and two novels, connecting creativity, spirituality and therapeutic healing.